Co-ops and Internships

 While both co-ops and internships provide students with practical work experience in (or related to) their majors or intended majors, we make some distinctions between them (see below).
 Please note that some employers refer to all types of student short-term work experiences as either "internships" or "co-ops".

-An internship is a short-term work experience at a company or organization, typically lasting one semester (roughly 12–15 weeks in the fall or spring or 10–12 weeks in the summer).
+An internship is a short-term work experience at a company or organization, typically lasting one semester (12–15 weeks in the fall or spring or 10–12 weeks in the summer).
 Some students choose to do several internships during their time at Penn State, gaining work experience with different employers.

-A co-op is a rotational experience that usually involves working with the same company or organization for three semesters (with each rotation lasting roughly 12–15 weeks in the fall or spring or 10–12 weeks in the summer).
-Occasionally, students will complete two co-op semesters with one employer and a third semester with a different employer.
+A co-op is a rotational experience that involves working with the same company or organization for a minimum of two semesters (with each rotation lasting 12–15 weeks in the fall or spring or 10–12 weeks in the summer).

 Both internship and co-op experiences can be completed for academic credit, if desired.